-Implantation Bleeding After Conception - When Does It Happen?
+Implantation Bleeding After Conception - When it Happens & What it Looks Like

 If you are trying to conceive, you are dying to see that positive pregnancy test!
 One of the first signs of pregnancy that you can look for is implantation bleeding.

 Before you notice implantation bleeding, several things need to occur in your body.

 Ovulation usually occurs once a month.
 Your ovary releases the egg into your fallopian tubes about 14 days before your period is due.
 Once released, your egg survives 12 to 24 hours.
 If not fertilized in that time, your egg will start to disintegrate.

 Optimally, having sex as close to ovulation as possible increases your chance of getting pregnant.
 Healthy sperm can survive up to 5 days in the woman's reproductive tract.
 If you have sex before ovulation or the day of ovulation, lucky sperm might be waiting to fertilize the egg.

 Once conception has occurred, the fertilized egg will travel to the uterus.
 As the egg moves toward the uterus, the cells will divide and grow in size.
 When the egg arrives at the uterus, it will attach to the uterine wall (implantation).
 It starts to produce the hormone that pregnancy tests detect, hCG, after implanting.
 The time required for the egg to travel to the uterus and implant is usually between 7 and 10 days.

 What Are Implantation Cramps?